 The complex includes:

-Such equipment is planned to be installed for inspecting the condition of reactor vessels and internal equipment, monitoring the removal and installation of fuel assemblies, and monitoring technological operations and processes for reloading fuel in the reactor and spent fuel pool.
+Such equipment is planned to be installed for inspecting the condition of reactor vessels and internal equipment, monitoring the removal and installation of fuel assemblies, and observing technological operations and processes for reloading fuel in the reactor and spent fuel pool.

 Read materials on the topic: